osquery/osquery-site/src/data/blog/posts/community_articles/2018-08-20-osquery_windows_process_auditing.md

-## State of Osquery Process Auditing
+## Configure Process Auditing with Osquery on Windows

 Facebook's [Osquery](https://osquery.io/) is a proven, lightweight tool to gather process information from endpoints.